-- Small meatballs distribute more evenly over the pizza surface than large meatballs.
+- Small meatballs can be distributed more evenly over the pizza surface than large meatballs.

 - Sautéing part of the meatball mix to flavor the sauce brings meaty flavor into every bite.